Highlights of Sustainability Editorial Office

 Manuscripts should be submitted online (Click here to submit, registration and login required).
 All the manuscripts will undergo a rigorous single-blind peer-review process.

-Please prepare your manuscript following the Instructions for Authors, and make sure it is submitted in gramatically correct English.
+Please prepare your manuscript following the Instructions for Authors, and make sure it is submitted in grammatically correct English.

 Please refer to the Editorial Process and Article Processing Charge for more information about manuscript process and publishing fees.